 C5 Units Units

 Required Recommended

 C5 Total academic units

 C5 English 4

 C5 Mathematics 4

 C5 Science 3

 C5 Of these, units that must be 1

-lab ı
+lab '

 C5 Foreign language 2

 C5 Social studies 1

 C5 History 1

 C5 Academic electives

 C5 Computer Science

 C5 Visual/Performing Arts 1

-C5 Other (specify) ]
+C5 Other (specify)

 Basis for Selection

-C6 Do you have an open admission nolicy under which virtually all secon dany school gradus ates or students

-00 with GED equivalency diplomas are admitted without regard to academic record, test scores, or other
+C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other

 qualifications?
-If so, check which applies:

-C6 Open admission policy as describ
+If so, check which applies: Open admission policy as described above for all students

-C6 C6 Open admission policy as described selective admission for out-of-selective admission for out students, but
+C6 C6 Open admission policy as described open admission policy and described open admission policy admission policy and described open admission policy and described open admission policy admission policy admission policy and described open admission policy admission pol

+C6 selective admission for out-of-s Students, but

-C6 selective admission to some p
+C6 selective admission to some pi •

-C6 other (explain): rogramo 1
+C6 other (explain): rogramo •

-(5.4-1) 1

 1

-C7 Relative importance of each of the following acad demic and nonac ademic factors in first-time, first-
+C 7 Relative importance of each of year, degree-seeking (freshmal ademic factors in first-time, first-

-year, degree-seeking (freshma n) admission decis sions.

 C7 Very Important Important Considered Not Considered

-rory important 30

-C7 Academic 1
+C7 Academic

 C7 Rigor of secondary school

+record

-C7 record Class rank
+C7 Class rank

-C7 C7 Academic GPA

-C7 Standardized test scores
+C7 C7 Academic GPA Standardized test scores

 C7 Application Essay

 C7 Recommendation(s)

 C7 Nonacademic

-C 7 Interview 1
+C 7 Interview

 C7 Extracurricular activities

 C7 Talent/ability

 C7 Character/personal qualities

 C7 First generation

 C7 Alumni/ae relation

-C7 Geographical residence

-C7 State residency
+C7 C7 Geographical residence State residency -

 C7 Religious

-~ = affiliation/commitment
+C1 affiliation/commitment

 C7 Racial/ethnic status

+C7 Volunteer work

-C7 C7 Volunteer work Work experience
+C7 Work experience

-C7 Level of applicant's interest
+C7 Level of applicant's interest J

-0, Level of applicant 5 interest 1 ı I 1

 SAT and ACT Policies

-C8 Entrance exams
+C8 Entrance exams Yes No ī

-Yes No 1

-C8A Does your institution make use of f SAT, ACT, or SAT Subject Test
+C8A Does your institution make use of f SAT_ACT_or SAT Subject Test 103 140

-scores in admission decisions for X
+0071 scores in admission decisions for X

-applicants?
+applicants? , , ,

-C8A If yes, place check marks in the a appropriate boxes b elow to reflect you ır institution's polici es for use in
+C8A If yes, place check marks in the a appropriate boxes b elow to reflect you r institution's polici es for use in

-admission for Fall 2019.
+admission for Fall 2020.

-C8A ADMISSION Consider if la
+C8A De weedlen ADMISSION Consider if Nat II I

 C8A Require Recommend Require for Some Submitted Not Used

-С8Д SAT or ACT X Oubillitted
+C8A SAT or ACT Х

-ACT only
+C8A ACT only

 SAT only

-SAT and SAT Subject Tests or
+C8A SAT and SAT Subject Tests or

+.
 ACT

 C8A SAT Subject Tests only

-C8B If your institution will make use of • -
+If your institution will make use of for Fall 2020, please indicate whi used in the admissions process): ACT with writing required ch ONE of the follow •

-for Fall 2019, please indicate whi wing applies: (rega ardiess of whether tne writing score w ııı be

-005 used in the admissions process): 1

-CAR ACT with writing required ]

-ACT with writing recommended ]
+C8B ACT with writing recommended 1

-C8B ACT with or without writing accept oted Х J
+ACT with or without writing accep ted X 1

+· · •
-C8B If your institution will make use of the SAT in admission decisions for fi rst-time, first-year, degree-seeking applicants

-for Fall 2019 please indicate which ONE of the following applies (regar dless of whether the Essay score will be used

-in the admissions process:

-C8B SAT with Essay component required
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process: C8B SAT with Essay component required

-CSB SAT with Fesay component recommended